 Seek help in times of crisis:

 You can help accelerate research on CTE risk factors and pathways to effective treatments by enrolling in research studies.
-Research programs we support include the Brain Donation Registry and LEGEND study at the Boston University Alzheimer’s Disease and CTE Center, as well as the DIAGNOSE CTE Research Project.
+Research programs we support include the Brain Donation and Clinical Research Registry, as well as the DIAGNOSE CTE Research Project.
 Brain Donation Registry members will be invited to future research studies as they become available.

 Get good sleep.
 Your body needs a full night of rest every night to function at its best.
 Sleep disorders like sleep apnea can cause mental fogginess and headaches, and poor sleep can affect self-regulation and emotion.
 Be disciplined in your sleep habits, and, if necessary, seek professional help.